vionta/Salvora/README.md

 	in production machines is discouraged.						</p>

 <p><b>	¿ Can I open two instances on the same machine ?				</b>
-<br/> 	Yes, you can configure diferent ports on differentr routes at the same time
+<br/> 	Yes, you can configure different ports on different routes at the same time
       	in the same machine.
 </p>